Michaelwaved/Slippi-PlayerLookup-Mod/README.md

 # Slippi-PlayerLookup-Mod
-A python script that fetches player data after each game finishes and displays player rank stats in a beautiful/sophisticated gui.
+A python script that fetches player data after each Slippi Melee game finishes and displays player rank stats in a beautiful/sophisticated gui.
 Beware this code is riddled with bugs🐛